postgresml/postgresml/pgml-dashboard/content/README.md

-## Syntax Documentation for Content
+## Documentation Syntax for Docs and Blog

 PostgresML documentation is written in markdown and uses [Comrak](https://github.com/kivikakk/comrak) for parsing.
 This provides the author with all standard markdown styling.
 In addition, we add richness to our documentation with custom widgets.